-Oiling of your Cedar is a recommended procedure due to the ease of maintenance and the fact that only 1 coat of oil is required for each re-treatment.
+Oiling of your Cedar is a recommended procedure due to the ease of application, maintenance, and the fact that only 1 coat of oil is required for each re-treatment.
 That means less labour is required.

-After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximize the oil’s protective qualities and further extend the life span of the colour tone and protective qualities of the wood oil.
-After this the re-treatment regime is the same as for a timber stain, but only 1 coat of oil being applied each time.
+After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximize the oil’s protective qualities and further extend the life span of the colour tone.
+After this, the re-treatment regime is the same as for a timber stain, but only 1 coat of oil being applied each time.

 Changing from stain to oil

-If your Cedar has been stained and you want to change to a wood oil, we can look at doing a chemical or paint strip to remove the existing product completely, bringing you back to a blank canvas of bare Cedar timber ready for the application of wood oil.
+If your Cedar has been stained and you want to change to a wood oil, it may be possible to do a chemical or paint strip of the cladding to remove the existing product completely, bringing you back to a blank canvas of bare Cedar timber ready for the application of wood oil.

 Call us now on 0800 888 091 to find out which option is best for you.